17yo: Dad, do you not know how old I am - and what I can do myself? Me: Oh, I know buddy. As you are learning new stuff, I am unlearning to help you

 Since starting in testing in late 2002 (!)
 I have always worked in two dimensional matrix organisations: Line management and skill management on one axis, project staffing and delivery focus on the other.
 This also explains why my current title is “test manager“, because that is my role in the delivery focus: managing testing – similar to a project manager managing the project delivery and a program manager conducting a program of projects. yeah it’s some big ships we steer.

 Recently I had the opportunity to work with a skilled program manager again – we last worked on a program together in 2016.
-Working with her reminded me about how things have changed the last five years.
+Working with them reminded me about how things have changed the last five years.
 Back then the program was both a transition of applications from one data center to another and the migration of data from one platform to another.
 This time around the program was about transition of hosting and application delivery.
 Same same – just very different.

 In 2016, as the test manager, I lead the test part of the project including professional testers and subject matter experts.
 I was track lead on a similar level as other project managers in the program.
 This time around I’m more of a staff function to support the work done within the subprojects – the testing is done by the team members (there are no professional testers).
 So I need to learn new skills in making this happen, and unlearn some others.